shiftedreality/magento-docker-components/README.md

 ### Code

 Clone your code into `services/magento` and `services/msi` folders.
-In result you structure should be next:
+In result, your folder structure should be next:

 ```
 - services